jungxue/PlotPrior/README.md

 # PlotPrior
-Plot the prior your Bayesian models from using density and ggplot
+Plot the prior (with hyper-prior) of your Bayesian models from using density and ggplot

 ![priordist](priordist.PDF)